0xAX/asm/README.md

 ## License

-Each the markdown file included in the repository is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+Each Markdown file in the repository is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]